serverless/serverless/docs/providers/aws/guide/serverless.yml.md

       name: your-custom-name-role # Optional custom name for default IAM role
       managedPolicies: # Optional IAM Managed Policies, which allows to include the policies into IAM Role
         - arn:aws:iam:*****:policy/some-managed-policy
-      permissionsBoundary: arn:aws:iam::XXXXXX:policy/policy # ARN of an Permissions Boundary for the role.
+      permissionBoundary: arn:aws:iam::XXXXXX:policy/policy # ARN of an Permission Boundary for the role.
       statements: # IAM role statements so that services can be accessed in the AWS account
         - Effect: 'Allow'
           Action: